tanm-sys/forge-ec/README.md

 - Memory safety verification with Miri
 - Constant-time verification with dudect/ctgrind

-### Standards Compliance
+### Standards Compliance (Partial Implementation)

 - RFC6979 for deterministic ECDSA nonce generation
-- RFC8032 for Ed25519 implementation
+- RFC8032 for Ed25519 implementation (incomplete)
-- RFC9380 for hash-to-curve operations
+- RFC9380 for hash-to-curve operations (known bugs)
-- BIP-340 for Schnorr signatures
+- BIP-340 for Schnorr signatures (framework only)
 - SEC1 for point encoding/decoding

+## Known Security Vulnerabilities

+**This library contains critical security vulnerabilities that make it unsuitable for production use:**

+### Critical Issues
+1. **ECDSA Signature Verification Flaws**: The verification algorithm contains logic errors that may accept invalid signatures
+2. **Hash-to-Curve Validation Bugs**: Point validation in hash-to-curve operations fails, potentially allowing invalid points
+3. **Timing Attack Vulnerabilities**: Some operations may not be fully constant-time despite claims
+4. **Incomplete Input Validation**: Certain edge cases in cryptographic operations are not properly handled

+### Immediate Risks
+- **Signature forgery**: Invalid signatures may be accepted as valid
+- **Key recovery attacks**: Weaknesses in implementation may allow private key recovery
+- **Side-channel attacks**: Potential timing and power analysis vulnerabilities
+- **Invalid curve attacks**: Insufficient validation of curve parameters and points

+### Recommended Actions
+- **Do not use this library** in any security-critical application
+- **Replace with audited libraries** such as `rust-crypto`, `dalek-cryptography`, or `ring`
+- **Conduct security audit** of any systems currently using this library
+- **Monitor for updates** - fixes are being developed but not yet complete

 ## Examples

+**⚠️ SECURITY WARNING: All examples are experimental and contain known security vulnerabilities.
+Do not use in production.**

-The library includes several examples in the `examples/` directory:
+The library includes several examples in the `examples/` directory for educational purposes only:

 ### Key Generation (`examples/keygen.rs`)